As our nation prepares to celebrate the 243rd anniversary of its independence, locals are preparing for their fourth of July celebrations as well.

 Dress your golf cart up in one of the following categories: Patriotic, Tacky Tourist, and Anything BHI!
 The only limitation is your imagination!

 City of Wilmington Fourth of July Celebration

-The City of Wilmington’s 4th of July Celebration featuring Independence Day Fireworks and live entertainment and food vendors in beautiful historic downtown Wilmington.
-The fireworks display will begin at 9:05 pm.
-Spend a night to remember with the whole family.
-For more information including parking and traffic information please visit the city’s website.
+The City of Wilmington’s 4th of July Celebration invites everyone to shop and dine in downtown Wilmington.
+Then gather around the Riverwalk to watch the fireworks display beginning at 9:05 pm.
+For more information including parking and traffic information please visit the city’s website

 - Time: 6:00 PM – 10:00 PM | Fireworks: 9:05 PM